steffenfritz/mxcheck/README.md

 You can set mailFrom, mailTo, the DNS server and output a report in tsv format.

-    -d, --dnsserver string   The dns server to consult (default "8.8.8.8") -f, --mailfrom string    Set the mailFrom address (default "info@foo.wtf") -t, --mailto string      Set the mailTo address (default "info@baz.wtf") -n, --no-prompt          Answer yes to all questions
+    -d, --dnsserver string   The dns server to be requested (default "8.8.8.8") -f, --mailfrom string    Set the mailFrom address (default "info@foo.wtf") -t, --mailto string      Set the mailTo address (default "info@baz.wtf") -n, --no-prompt          Answer yes to all questions